saulshanabrook/vellvm/README.md

 Compilation:

-1. Install all external dependencies
+1. Install all external dependencies (`make opam` in the `src/` directory should do this, if desired)
-2. Clone the vellvm git repo with the `--recurse-submodule` option
+2. Clone the git repo with the `--recurse-submodule` option (`git submodule update --init` should also work after cloning)
 1. Run `make` in the /src directory: it will first compile the itree / quickchick libraries, then vir, and finally extract the OCaml executable

 # Running